Haraj-backend/hex-monscape/README.md

 The secret technique actually lies in the software architecture we choose for these projects: [Hexagonal Architecture](./docs/reference/hex-architecture.md).

-Since this repo is intended as get started guidelines for everyone who wants to know how we write production-grade code for Haraj projects, we will try our best to explain everything about this technique in simple & fun ways.
+Since this repo is intended as getting started guidelines for anyone who wants to know how we write production code for Haraj projects, we will try our best to explain the technique in simple & fun ways.

 In order to do that, we will be using simple server-client game named `Hex Monscape`.
 We are using [Hexagonal Architecture](./docs/reference/hex-architecture.md) to structure the game server code while implementing it using [Go](https://go.dev/).
 For the web client we implement it using [Vue 3](https://vuejs.org/).